-Let's take a look at what is inside one of the LIGO/Virgo probability sky maps.
+For all events, LIGO/Virgo/KAGRA also distribute the standard HEALPix format with the file extension .fits.gz, that was the default format during the O3 run.
 They are FITS image files and can be manipulated and viewed with many commonplace FITS tools.
 However, they are a little unusual in two regards.
 First, since they are all-sky images, they are stored in the HEALPix projection, a format that is used for Planck all-sky CMB maps and by Aladin for hierarchical, progressively refined, all-sky survey images (HiPS).
 Second, the value stored at each pixel is the probability that the gravitational-wave source is within that pixel.